 These developments prompted an unprecedented wave of media and governmental scrutiny of Facebook’s business practices, including two days of congressional testimony by company founder and CEO Mark Zuckerberg.
 The CA revelations also triggered a Federal Trade Commission (FTC) investigation of whether Facebook had violated a 2011 FTC consent decree requiring it to better protect customer data privacy.
 The consent decree provided for penalties of up to $40,000 per violation, a potentially massive amount given that the unauthorized release involved data for 87 million Facebook users.

-These post-election revelations and the widespread sense of outrage they triggered are likely to intensify long-simmering concerns about how Facebook, other online platforms, the government and our increasingly digitized society are managing a range of issues, including:
+The sense of public outrage triggered by the Cambridge Analytica revelations was an intensified expression of long-simmering concerns about how Facebook, other online platforms, the government, and our increasingly digitized society as a whole, are managing a range of issues, including: